-- In an n-bit addition operation, the operands and the result are represented with the same number of bits.
-Overflow occurs when the result requires more than n bits.
-For unsigned numbers, this is equivalent to the result being outside the n-bit range $[0, 2^n 1]$ , i.e., overflow occurs when the sum is greater than $2^n 1$ . - $\checkmark$ Example: for n = 4 bits, the range is 0 to 15.
-Overflow occurs when the sum is greater than 15. - In unsigned binary addition, a carry out of 1 means overflow.
-Thus, an overflow flag (or bit) can be specified as: $overflow = c_n = c{out}$ . - To 'avoid' overflow in addition operation, a common technique is to sign-extend (this is zero-extension for unsigned numbers) the two summands.
+Suppose we have only 4 bits to represent binary numbers:

+- Overflow occurs when an arithmetic operation require more bits than the bits we are using to represent our numbers.
+For 4 bits, the range is 0 to 15.
+If the summation is greater than 15, then there is overflow. - For n bits, overflow occurs when the sum is greater than $2^n 1$ .
+Also, for unsigned numbers: overflow bit = $c{out}$ .

+- To avoid overflow in addition operation, a common technique is to sign-extend the two summands.
 For example, if the two summands are 4-bits wide, then we add one more bit.
-So, we use 5 bits to represent the operands and the result.

-01011 + 00110 10001 cout=0

-In general, if the two summands are n-bits wide, the result will have at most n+1 bits $(2^n-1+2^n-1=2^n-2)$ .
+So, we use 5 bits to represent our numbers.
+In the case of unsigned numbers, sign-extend amounts to zero-extend. - In general, if the two summands are n-bits wide, the result will have at most n + 1 bits.